sofielange98/DynamicRhythm/README.md

 use node to run app.js, then go to localhost:8888 on Chrome or Firefox (NOTE: You must have a PREMIUM Spotify account for this to work)
 Login with Spotify, and you should see all your playlists on the left, a song will begin playing, and you can change to any of your playlists.
 The visualizer takes a minute to catch up, so give it time and you should see the album artwork in the middle of the screen.

+FILE STRUCTURE:
+Everything you need to properly run this program is located in the DynamicRythmn subfolder of this directory.
+Our app.js file is within that subfolder and the the HTML and CSS for the project is within the public subfolder of DynamicRythmn, as well as all of the other files that were necessary to create the app.